 A) You can find someone who has relevant experience or knowledge

-It can be stakeholders, customers, or external consultants, subject matter experts, or other parties.
+It can be stakeholders, customers, external consultants, subject matter experts, or other parties.

 So, your goal is to acquire them from the project team or just get in touch to communicate.
 They may have a solution already.

-Otherwise, you may get direction or advice.
+Otherwise, you may get directions or advice.
 It is a basic technique that you will apply widely.

 B) Perform the Product Analysis